Zenith Transoceanic Royal 1000

 Zenith Transoceanic mod.
 Royal 1000 - Chassis 9AT41Z2 - Zenith Radio Corp.
 Chicago, IL - U.S.A. - 1958.

-The Royal 1000 was the first Zenith Transoceanic built using transistors as active elements.
-This multiband radio set was built in the U.S.A. and marketed from 1958 until 1963 when the next model was introduced.
+The Royal 1000 was the first Zenith Transoceanic to use transistors as active elements instead of valves.
+This multi-band radio from the Transoceanic series was built in the U.S.A. and marketed from 1958 until 1960 when it was replaced by the next model, the Royal 1000 D.

-The radio is equipped with multiple antennas: a whip antenna inside the upper handle, a magnetic antenna is inserted in the upper plastic cover, another detachable wavemagnet antenna for mobile use is kept inside the cabinet.
-It is also possible to connect an external wire antenna for short waves via a terminal board marked G and A (Ground and Antenna) located in the rear left part of the chassis.
+The Intermediate Frequency resonates at 455 kHz.
+All transistors are mounted on sockets, a legacy of tube assemblies which at some point they run out and had to be replaced without soldering.
+The radio is equipped with multiple antennas: a whip antenna inside the upper handle, a magnetic antenna is inserted into the upper plastic cover, another detachable wavemagnet antenna for mobile use is kept inside the cabinet.
+It is also possible to connect an external wire antenna for short waves via a terminal block marked G and A (Ground and Antenna) located on the rear left of the chassis.

-The Royal 1000's audio output is 500 mW into a 4-inch diameter 4 ohm speaker.
-Inside the front cover there is room for a book with the frequency and time tables of the stations, for a time zone calculation disc with the relative world time zone table beside it.
+The audio output of the Royal 1000 is 500 mW on a 4 Ohm speaker with a diameter of 4 inches.
+Inside the front cover there is room for a booklet with the frequency and time tables of the stations, and for a time zone calculation disk with the relative world time zone table on the side.

-On the front of the radio there are knobs for tuning, tone and on-off-volume controls and a headphone socket.
-By opening the rear cover, in addition to the antenna terminal block there is the connector for the detachable wavemagnet antenna instead of the fixed one, furthermore on the right side there is an RCA socket for the audio output.
+On the front of the radio there are the knobs for the tuning, tone and on-off-volume controls and a headphone socket.
+Opening the rear cover, in addition to the antenna terminal block there is the connector to connect the detachable wavemagnet antenna in place of the fixed one, also on the right side there is an RCA socket for the audio output.

-Power is supplied by nine 1.5V torch batteries (type D or LR20) of which 8 are placed in series to obtain 12 Vdc and one 1.5 Vdc is used to illuminate the dial scale.
-The cabinet is in heavy chromed metal with leather trim and the carrying handle which also includes a whip antenna.
+Power is supplied by nine 1.5V torch batteries (type D or LR20) of which 8 are placed in series to obtain 12 Vdc and one 1.5 Vdc is used to illuminate the speaking scale.
+The cabinet is in heavy chromed metal with leather finishes and the carrying handle also includes the whip antenna for Short Waves.
 The dimensions are: (WxHxD) 12.6 x 10.5 x 4.8 inch and the weight is 12 lb 1.8 oz without batteries.

 Historical cold war note: